-Whenever we talk about Japan people think of a super safe country, which is true.
-Still, crimes happen just like anywhere else.
-In this article we are going to talk about crime and theft rates in Japan.
+Whenever we talk about Japan, people think of a super safe country, which is true.
+Still, crimes happen like anywhere.
+In this article we will talk about crime and robbery rates in Japan.

-20% of the Japanese are believed to have been victims of some type of crime at some time in their lives.
-Be it a scam, price theft, bicycle theft, pervert attack, beatings and others.
+It is believed that 20% of the Japanese have been victims of some kind of crime at some point in their lives.
+Be it a scam, price theft, bike theft, pervert attack, beatings and others.

 Fortunately, Japan continues to decrease its crime rate in 2019, making it the fifth consecutive year with the lowest crime rate after World War II.
 What is the secret to such a feat?- - - - -